A Supersymmetry Primer: Experimental signals for supersymmetry

 The decays of the produced sparticles result in final states with two neutralino LSPs, which escape the detector.
-The LSPs carry away at least $2 m_{\NI}$ of missing energy, but at hadron colliders only the component of the missing energy that is manifest in momenta transverse to the colliding beams (denoted $\Et$) is observable.
+The LSPs carry away at least $2 m_{\NI}$ of missing energy, but at hadron colliders only the component of the missing energy that is manifest as momenta transverse to the colliding beams, usually denoted $\Et$ or $E_T^{\rm miss}$ (although $\vec{\slashchar{p}}_T$ or $\vec{p}_T^{ \rm miss}$ might be more logical names) is observable.
 So, in general the observable signals for supersymmetry at hadron colliders are $n$ leptons + $m$ jets + $\Et$, where either $n$ or $m$ might be 0.
-There are important Standard Model backgrounds to many of these signals, especially from processes involving production of $W$ and $Z$ bosons that decay to neutrinos, which provide the $\Et$.
-Therefore it is important to identify specific signals for which the backgrounds can be reduced.
-Of course, this depends on which sparticles are being produced and how they decay.
+There are important Standard Model backgrounds to these signals, especially from processes involving production of $W$ and $Z$ bosons that decay to neutrinos, which provide the $\Et$.
+Therefore it is important to identify specific signal region cuts for which the backgrounds can be reduced.
+Of course, the optimal choice of cuts depends on which sparticles are being produced and how they decay, facts that are not known in advance.
+Depending on the specific object of the search, backgrounds can be further reduced by requiring at least some number $n$ of energetic jets, and imposing a cut on a variable $H_T$, typically defined to be the sum of the largest few (or all) of the $p_T$'s of the jets and leptons in each event.
+(Unfortunately, there is no standard definition of $H_T$.)
+Different signal regions can be defined by how many jets are required in the event, the minimum $p_T$ cuts on those jets, how many jets are included in the definition of $H_T$, and other fine details.
+Alternatively, one can cut on $m_{\rm eff} \equiv H_T + \Et$ rather than $H_T$.
+Another cut that is often used in searches is to require a minimum value for the ratio of $\Et$ to either $H_T$ or $m_{\rm eff}$; the backgrounds tend to have smaller values of this ratio than a supersymmetric signal would.
+LHC searches have also made use of more sophisticated kinematic observables, such as $M_{T2}$ \cite{MT2}, $\alpha_T$ \cite{alphaT}, and razor variables \cite{razor}.